Redirecting...

 Latest News

-Portion of Neal Smith Trail to close for resurfacing at Saylorville Lake
+Temporary Closure of Neal Smith Trail at Saylorville Lake

-The U.S. Army Corps of Engineers, Rock Island District, announces a portion of the Neal Smith Trail at Saylorville Lake will temporarily close for resurfacing starting March 4th...
+The U.S. Army Corps of Engineers, Rock Island District, announces that a portion of the Neal Smith Trail at Saylorville Lake will temporarily close beginning November 4th to facilitate a waterline...

 Welcome to Saylorville Lake